-For 2024, we'll increase our reach more than ten-fold.
-Just from the NAACP, Black Voters Matter, the grassroots partners of Black Voters Matter, and a couple of student groups, we already have commitments to distribute nearly 5 million guides, for over 60 important races.
+For 2024, just from the NAACP, Black Voters Matter, and the student group Rise, we already have commitments to distribute over 3.5 million guides, for 72 important races.
 Black Voters Matter began by distributing 40,000 guides in the 2020 Georgia Senate runoff.
 Then 200,000 in eight 2022 states.
-They're now distributing over 2 million.
-With your help, we hope to distribute 8 million guides this year, and quite likely more.
+They're now distributing 2.5 million.
+With your help, we'll distribute more than 5 million guides this year.